Boavizta/boaviztapi/docs/docs/HOW TO/model.md

 ## Metadata

-Metadata are descriptive attributes not used in the calculation or completion process.
+Metadata are descriptive attributes.
+They are not used in the impact calculation process.
 This type of attribute are not used for now in the api but could be used to implement search process.

 * ```manufacturer```